SMUGLER79/Audit-Verification-Workflow/README.md

-# Vulnerable Smart Contract Verification Lab
+# Vulnerable Smart Contract Verification

 A smart contract security analysis focused on detecting and demonstrating common vulnerabilities in Solidity-based Ethereum contracts.
 This lab simulates real-world DeFi exploit scenarios and insecure Web3 development practices using static and dynamic analysis tools such as Slither, Mythril, and Remix IDE.